kizunanocoin/docs/docs/integration-guides/key-management.md

 !!! info "Additional details"
     * The option `json_block`, available since V19.0, makes the RPC call return a non-stringified version of the block, which is easier to parse and always recommended.
-    * [`block_create`](/commands/rpc-protocol#block_create) RPC commands generally take longer than other RPC commands because the nano\_node has to generate the [Proof-of-Work](/integration-guides/the-basics/#proof-of-work) for the transaction.
+    * [`block_create`](/commands/rpc-protocol#block_create) RPC commands generally take longer than other RPC commands because the kizunano_node has to generate the [Proof-of-Work](/integration-guides/the-basics/#proof-of-work) for the transaction.
 The response block data is already properly formatted to include in the [`process`](/commands/rpc-protocol#process) RPC command.
-    * The nano\_node creating and signing this transaction has no concept of what the transaction amount is, nor network state; all the nano\_node knows is that it is creating a block whose previous block on the account chain has hash `92BA74A7D6DC7557F3EDA95ADC6341D51AC777A0A6FF0688A5C492AB2B2CB40D` results in the account having a balance of `3618869000000000000000000000000`.
+    * The kizunano_node creating and signing this transaction has no concept of what the transaction amount is, nor network state; all the kizunano_node knows is that it is creating a block whose previous block on the account chain has hash `92BA74A7D6DC7557F3EDA95ADC6341D51AC777A0A6FF0688A5C492AB2B2CB40D` results in the account having a balance of `3618869000000000000000000000000`.
     * If the account's balance at block hash `92BA74A7D6DC7557F3EDA95ADC6341D51AC777A0A6FF0688A5C492AB2B2CB40D` was actually `5618869000000000000000000000000`, then 2 $nano$ would have been sent to `kizn_1q3hqecaw15cjt7thbtxu3pbzr1eihtzzpzxguoc37bj1wc5ffoh7w74gi6p`.

 !!! question "What if I receive funds on my account and then broadcast the above crafted send?
 Would this result in me sending excess funds to the recipient?"